in2code-de/in2publish_core/Documentation/Admins/Changelog/60149-Change-ReplaceSpycWithSymfonyYaml.md

 1. Remove the "end of directives marker" `---` from any Content Publisher configuration YAML file.
 2. Replace block collections with arrays (see Example #1 Replace block collections with arrays)
+2. Quote all asterisks (see Example #2 Quote asterisk)

 ## Examples